olgalupuleac/GraphAlgorithmRenderer/README.md

 ### Installation

 To install the extension download the VSIX file from the latest release here <https://github.com/olgalupuleac/GraphAlgorithmRenderer/releases> .
 Click on the downloaded file and follow the instructions.
-To open a graph visualization setting window press *View > Other windows > Graph visualization.*
+To open a graph visualization setting window select *View > Other windows > Graph visualization.*

 ## Basic sample